-Macquarie Grammar School works in collaboration with registered homestay providers to accommodate students with Australian host families (eg: Homestay Access, AHN or parent nominated)
+Macquarie Grammar School works in collaboration with registered homestay providers to accommodate students with Australian host families (eg: Homestay Access, Global, AHN or parent nominated).

 - 1. If a homestay provider is forwarded by a parent the school undertakes the following process, but in limited or exceptional circumstances only.
 The potential homestay provider is contacted by MGS or a Registered Homestay Provider by phone, by email or by post and provided information (These forms are: Homestay Guide Book, Homestay Profile Form, Homestay Provider Agreement and Working with Children Consent forms). - 2.
 After the applicant has returned the forms to Macquarie Grammar School, the Working with Children Consent forms are lodged with the relevant "Working with Children" screening authorities as required before finalising approval / non-approval of the homestay provider. - 3.
-After the WWCC form results have been returned to Macquarie Grammar School, the Accommodation Officer organises a time for a teacher/representative on behalf of MGS to inspect the homestay provider's household and subsequently visits and screens the host family to verify the quality of the accommodation being offered and to discuss potential arrangements.
+After the WWCC form results have been returned to Macquarie Grammar School, the Accommodation Officer organises a time for a teacher/representative on behalf of MGS to inspect the homestay provider's household and subsequently visits and screens the host family to verify the quality of the accommodation being offered and to discuss potential arrangements. - 4.
+The homestay provider's details are added to the Denbigh database.